-- 1. adequate pool space or time to provide the proper introduction to the sport - 2. municipal recreation programs to teach people to paddle - 3. school based sports programs that build physical literacy skills for paddlesports
+- 1. adequate pool space or time to provide the proper introduction to the sport - 2. lakefront and riverfront launch sites with parking, change rooms and toilets - 3. canoe/kayak clubhouses to store equipment, provide gathering spaces and instruction programs - 4. municipal recreation programs to teach people to paddle - 5. school based sports programs that build physical literacy skills for paddlesports